 - ¼ cup peanuts

 - Ingredients are listed for 2 servings.
 If you're making 4 servings, please double your ingredients by using both meal kit bags provided.

 - For full ingredient list, see Nutrition.

 Add quinoa, 1¼ cups water, and a pinch of salt to a small saucepan over high heat.
-Bring to a boil, cover, reduce heat to low, and cook until the spirals burst and water is absorbed, 15 to 17 minutes.
-(4-serving meal: use 2½ cups water)
+Bring to a boil, cover, reduce heat to low, and cook until spirals burst and water is absorbed, 15 to 17 minutes.
+(4-serving meal: use 2½ cups water).

-Add vegetable broth concentrate, 2 cups water, ¼ tsp salt, and a pinch of pepper to the large pot with the aromatics.
-Bring to a boil, reduce heat to low, and simmer 3 to 5 minutes.
-(4-serving meal: use 4 cups water, ½ tsp salt)
+Add vegetable broth concentrate, 2 cups water, ¼ tsp salt, and a pinch of pepper to the pot with the aromatics.
+Bring to a boil, reduce heat to low, and simmer, 3 to 5 minutes.
+(4-serving meal: use 4 cups water, ½ tsp salt).

-Add peanut butter, Sriracha, and just ½ cup crushed tomatoes to the soup, and stir.
-Add Swiss chard leaves and stems and cook until the soup is slightly thickened and the chard has wilted, 4 to 5 minutes.
-(4-serving meal: use 1 cup tomatoes) TIPS: Use less Sriracha if you prefer less heat.
-Save the remaining tomatoes for your own use.
+Add peanut butter, just half the Sriracha, and just ½ cup crushed tomatoes to the broth and stir.
+Add Swiss chard and cook until stew is slightly thickened and chard is wilted, 4 to 5 minutes.
+(4-serving meal: use 1 cup crushed tomatoes).
+TIPS: Use more Sriracha if you prefer more spice.
+Save remaining tomatoes for your own use.

 Divide the West African peanut stew between large bowls.
 Top with quinoa and sprinkle with peanuts.
 Tuck in!